What is DMARC: Using a DMARC Record to Protect Your Domain

-- Recipients can’t identify a legitimate company’s message from a fake one;
+- Recipient mail servers cannot identify a company’s legitimate email message from a fake one

 How Does DMARC Work?

 - If the check is complete with no problems, the recipient mail server references your DMARC record policy in your DNS record to determine what to do with your email: Pass it, Quarantine it and send it to the spam folder, or Reject it completely.

-- After deciding on what to do with the email, DMARC sends a report with the conclusion on actions towards this particular email, as well as all other emails sent from this domain.
+- After deciding what to do with your email, DMARC sends you a report about what actions were taken towards this particular email, as well as all other emails sent from your domain.

-Additionally, you may want to use third-party tools like DMARC report analyzers to make the analysis and storing process simpler.
+Additionally, you may want to use third-party tools like a DMARC report analyzer to make your report analysis and storing process easier.

 How does DMARC policy decide what to do with every email?

-DMARC policy provides three options on what actions to take for an incoming email: none (nothing), quarantine, or reject.
-These options have to be included in the DMARC record.
+Your DMARC record policy gives you three options regarding what actions to take for an incoming email: none (nothing), quarantine, or reject.
+You have to define one of these actions in your DMARC record.

-- none: do nothing with the email; in other words, as if DMARC was not installed.
-You should use this policy especially in the beginning to collect data about the authentication of an email;
+- None: Do nothing with the email, as if DMARC was not installed.
+You should use this policy when you first implement DMARC in order to collect data about your email authentication status

-- quarantine: accept the email but treat it very carefully.
-Quarantined email may be considered suspicious or marked as spam.
-In any case, it will not get to the recipient’s inbox;
+- Quarantine: Accept the email but treat it very carefully.
+Quarantined emails may be considered suspicious or sent to the spam folder.
+In any case, it will not get to your recipient’s primary inbox

 What is a DMARC Report?

-Unlike aggregated reports, forensic reports are more specific – they show messages that failed the DMARC authentication.
-They also provide details about subject lines, URLs included in the messages, failed SPF, and DKIM authentication problems.
+Unlike aggregated reports, forensic reports are more specific.
+They show messages that failed DMARC authentication.
+They also provide details about subject lines, URLs included in the messages, failed SPF authentication, and DKIM signature problems.

 If you haven’t deployed DMARC yet, now is a great time to start.
 Here is a quick list of five benefits you can get from having this email protocol in place:

-DMARC provides you with information about how your domain is being used across the Internet.
-DMARC reporting mechanism enables you to receive reports about email messages that are being sent on behalf of your domain from all across the internet.
-These reports will reveal great insights, such as:
+DMARC shows you how your domain is being used across the Internet.
+The DMARC reporting mechanism will send aggregate reports about email messages that are being sent on behalf of your domain.
+These reports will reveal insights such as:

-- Who is sending from your domains (both legal and illegal sources)
+- Who is sending from your domains (both authorized and unauthorized IP addresses)

 - How many emails are sent by each source